Test time training enhances in-context learning of nonlinear functions: Introduction

 This theorem ensures the effectiveness of TTT in learning nonlinear single-index models, extending its known applicability to linear models.
-Our analysis reveals several strengths of our approach: \begin{itemize} \item Efficient sample complexity: Theorem~\ref{theo:main} implies that $N_{test} = \tilde{\Omega}(r^{2\vee \Theta(\mathrm{ge}( \sigma_*^{\mathrm{test}}))})$ to ensure low predictive loss $o(1)$, which does not depend on the entire dimension $d$.
+Our analysis reveals several strengths of our approach: \begin{itemize} \item Efficient sample complexity: Theorem~\ref{theo:main} implies that $N_{test} = \tilde{\Omega}(r^{2\vee \Theta(\mathrm{ge}( \sigma_*^{\mathrm{test}}))})$ to ensure low predictive loss $\tilde{O}(\sqrt{\frac{r\sqrt{r}}{N_{test}}})$, which does not depend on the entire dimension $d$.
 This shows that transformers can adapt to the low-dimensionality of $\beta$.
 In addition, this statistical complexity does not depend on either the degree of the polynomial $\mathrm{deg}(\sigma_*^{\mathrm{test}})$ or $\mathrm{ie}(\sigma_*^{\mathrm{test}})$, which outperforms CSQ learners and shows a comparable performance with that of SQ learners. \item Flexibility for varying nonlinearity: Our framework allows the link function $\sigma_*$ to vary across tasks.
 This adaptability is enabled by TTT, which fine-tunes the MLP layer each time using task-specific test data. \item Statistical guarantee for practical settings: We provide an explicit convergence rate with respect to the context length $N_{test}$.
-This result offers a statistical guarantee in practical scenarios where the dimensions $d,r$ are large but fixed. \end{itemize}
+This result offers a statistical guarantee in practical scenarios where the dimensions $d,r$ are large but fixed.
+This establishes a fundamental advantage over standard ICL: while existing frameworks \citep{nishikawa2025nonlinear} fail to prove that the predictive risk vanishes as $N_{test} \to \infty$, our TTT-based approach ensures that the error can be driven to an arbitrarily small value. \end{itemize}

+To empirically validate our theoretical predictions, we perform numerical experiments with a 2-layer GPT-2 model in a controlled setting.
+The results, presented in Figure~\ref{fig:main}, reveal that while standard ICL struggles to adapt to shifts in the link function $\sigma_*$, TTT achieves significantly lower predictive error, which continues to decrease with increasing sequence length.
+This empirical success validates our theoretical claim: TTT provides the necessary flexibility to achieve exact recovery of task-specific nonlinearities, beyond the architectural limitations of static in-context learning.
+See section~\ref{sec:experiment} for further details.